asyncapi/training/VIDEO_6_SCRIPT.md

 ## Farewell

-Thank you very much for coming this far and joining us in this video.
-I hope it was enjoyable and that you enjoyed it.
+Thank you very much for coming along.
+I hope you enjoy the ride.
 We look forward to seeing you in the following video, don't miss it!
 Have a nice day!